ernestyalumni/CompPhys/moreCUDA/README.md

 [icuda hands-on introduction to CUDA programming](http://istar.cse.cuhk.edu.hk/icuda/) - very good hands-on introduction to CUDA programming, chock full of executable and thorough examples.
 It's also well-formatted (the typography is even nice to look at).
 I've put on github the examples I've typed up.

 http://istar.cse.cuhk.edu.hk/icuda/

+# CUB

+> > "CUB, on the other hand, is a production-quality library whose sources are complicated by support for every version of CUDA architecture, and is validated by an extensive suite of regression tests."  - [(7) How is CUB different than Thrust and Modern GPU?](https://nvlabs.github.io/cub/index.html#sec4sec1)